 VF Corporation (together with its subsidiaries, collectively known as “VF” or the “Company”) uses a 52/53 week fiscal year ending on the Saturday closest to March 31 of each year.
 The Company's current fiscal year runs from April 4, 2021 through April 2, 2022 ("Fiscal 2022").
-Accordingly, this Form 10-Q presents our second quarter of Fiscal 2022.
-For presentation purposes herein, all references to periods ended September 2021 and September 2020 relate to the fiscal periods ended on October 2, 2021 and September 26, 2020, respectively.
+Accordingly, this Form 10-Q presents our first quarter of Fiscal 2022.
+For presentation purposes herein, all references to periods ended June 2021 and June 2020 relate to the fiscal periods ended on July 3, 2021 and June 27, 2020, respectively.
 References to March 2021 relate to information as of April 3, 2021.

 On June 28, 2021, VF completed the sale of its Occupational Workwear business.
 The Occupational Workwear business was comprised primarily of the following brands and businesses: Red Kap®, VF Solutions®, Bulwark®, Workrite®, Walls®, Terra®, Kodiak®, Work Authority® and Horace Small®.
 The business also included the license of certain Dickies® occupational workwear products that have historically been sold through the business-to-business channel.
 The results of the Occupational Workwear business and the related cash flows have been reported as discontinued operations in the Consolidated Statements of Operations and Consolidated Statements of Cash Flows, respectively, through the date of sale.
 The related held-for-sale assets and liabilities have been reported as assets and liabilities of discontinued operations in the Consolidated Balance Sheets, through the date of sale.
 These changes have been applied to all periods presented.

-Unless otherwise noted, discussion within these notes to the interim consolidated financial statements relates to continuing operations.
+Unless otherwise noted, discussion within these notes to the condensed consolidated financial statements relates to continuing operations.
 Refer to Note 5 for additional information on discontinued operations.